Blood in Dog Urine: 6 Common Causes

 How to Prevent Blood in Dog Urine

 Prostatic disease can be prevented by having your dog neutered.
 In dogs predisposed to developing bladder stones, a prescription veterinary diet may be used to prevent the recurrence of bladder stones following initial treatment.
-In general, other causes of blood in the urine cannot be prevented.
+Regular preventative veterinary care can help identify health concerns that may result in bloody urine.
+It is also important to keep any rodenticides securely out of reach of your dog.